 Often used in mild climates, air-source heat pumps use the difference between outdoor and indoor air temperatures to heat and cool your home.

-- Use about 5 percent less energy than conventional new models.
+- Consumes about 5 percent less energy than conventional new models.

-- Can improve indoor comfort and air quality all year.
+- Improves indoor comfort and air quality all year.

 - Lower annual energy costs combined with rebates create a quick payback period, despite higher upfront costs.

 - SEER 16, EER 12.5, HSPF 9 – $350 rebate.